mui/mui-x/docs/data/data-grid/master-detail/master-detail.md

 Any valid React element can be used as the row detail, even another grid.

 By default, the detail panel height is 500px.
-However, this can be customized by passing a function to the `getDetailPanelHeight` prop.
+You can customize it by passing a function to the `getDetailPanelHeight` prop.
-This function must return a number or the `"auto"` string.
+This function must return either a number or the `"auto"` string.
-Returning a number means that the panel will use as height exactly the value provided.
+If it returns a number, then the panel will use that value (in pixels) for the height.
-With `"auto"`, the height is [derived](#infer-height-from-the-content) from the content.
+If it returns `"auto"`, then the height will be [derived](#infer-height-from-the-content) from the content.

 ```tsx
 <DataGridPro